MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/understanding-party-objects.md

 `PartyLocalUser` objects are also important because they're the basis of all authentication.
 A valid local *user* must exist in order to create a new [network](#network) or to authentication into one.
-Authorizing users is described in more detail in the [next topic](understanding-party-invitations.md).
+Authorizing users is described in more detail in the next topic about **Invitations** and the **security model** - COMING SOON!
 Almost every operation requires a `PartyLocalUser` to be provided or present, even though very few operations are performed on `PartyLocalUser` objects themselves.

 `PartyLocalUser` objects are created using the `PartyManager` object.
 They can only be explicitly destroyed by their creators.